Data breach: Notification

 The law regarding data breaches is often found in legislation to protect privacy more generally, and is dominated by provisions mandating notification when breaches occur.
-Laws differ greatly in how breaches are defined, what type of information is protected, the deadline for notification, and who has standing to sue if the law is violated.
+Laws differ in how breaches are defined, what type of information is protected, the deadline for notification, and who has standing to sue if the law is violated.
 Notification laws increase transparency and provide a reputational incentive for companies to reduce breaches.
 The cost of notifying the breach can be high if many people were affected and is incurred regardless of the company's responsibility, so it can function like a strict liability fine.

+In healthcare, the HIPAA Breach Notification Rule, enacted in the United States as part of the HITECH Act in 2009, requires covered entities and business associates to notify affected individuals within 60 days of discovering a breach of unsecured protected health information (PHI).
+Breaches affecting 500 or more individuals must also be reported to the Office for Civil Rights (OCR) and to prominent media outlets, and are posted publicly on the HHS Breach Portal, informally known as the "Wall of Shame".
+The February 2024 Change Healthcare cyberattack, which exposed the data of approximately 100 million individuals, highlighted the scale of healthcare data breach risks and led to increased scrutiny of cybersecurity practices across the healthcare sector.

 As of 2024, Thomas on Data Breach listed 62 United Nations member states that are covered by data breach notification laws.
 Some other countries require breach notification in more general data protection laws.
 Shortly after the first reported data breach in April 2002, California passed a law requiring notification when an individual's personal information was breached.
 In the United States, notification laws proliferated after the February 2005 ChoicePoint data breach, widely publicized in part because of the large number of people affected (more than 140,000) and also because of outrage that the company initially informed only affected people in California.
 In 2018, the European Union's General Data Protection Regulation (GDPR) took effect.
 The GDPR requires notification within 72 hours, with very high fines possible for large companies not in compliance.
 This regulation also stimulated the tightening of data privacy laws elsewhere.
 As of 2022, the only United States federal law requiring notification for data breaches is limited to medical data regulated under HIPAA, but all 50 states (since Alabama passed a law in 2018) have their own general data breach notification laws.